 The second concert of the Marshall University Pullman Series will take place at 6 p.m.
 Thursday, Sept.
 22, in the pavilion at Pullman Square in downtown Huntington.

 The U.S. Fleet Forces Wind Ensemble, under the direction of Lt.
 Robert J. Coats, will perform at Marshall University’s Smith Recital Hall on Sunday, Sept.
 25, at 3 p.m.

-The Marshall University School of Music and Theatre will present the fourth and final lecture of the spring series for MUsic Mondays on May 9 at 6:30 p.m. at the Cellar Door, 905 3rd Ave., Huntington.
+The Marshall University School of Music will open the second annual MUsic Mondays Lecture Series at 6:30 p.m.
+Monday, Sept.
+19, at the Cellar Door, 905 3rd Ave., Huntington.